 - Secondary school - for children aged between 11 and 16 years of age

-If you would like to apply for a free school place at a state school, you will need to complete and 'In Year Common Preference' form, which you can download and print from the Leeds City Council website.
-This form supports anyone with children who is transferring from a school from outside the UK or within the UK.
+If you would like to apply for a free school place at a state school, you will need to apply online through the Leeds City Council website.

 Taking children out of school

 In the UK, parents don't have the automatic right to take their children out of school during term time.
 Parents can be prosecuted if their children fail to attend school.
 Once your child is registered with a primary or secondary school, the school will expect that child to attend throughout the term.